AMantes/Greekonomics/README.md

-# Greekonomics

-The true state of the Greek Economy (Episode 51)
+# Greekonomics: The True State of the Greek Economy (Episode 51)

-Overview and Purpose
+### Overview

 This is a data-driven exploration of the Greek economy compared to the EU27 and the 10 poorest EU countries.
 This repository contains an R script that generates visualizations for key economic indicators, including real disposable income, GDP per capita, unemployment, government debt, current account balance, sectoral investment, overqualification rates, and poverty risk.

 The script aims to make complex economic data accessible and engaging while maintaining academic rigor.

+### Purpose

+The Greekonomics project dives deep into Greece’s economic landscape post-2008 crisis, highlighting issues like persistent unemployment, reliance on low-skill jobs, and stagnant productivity.
+By comparing Greece to the EU27 and a cluster of the 10 poorest EU countries (Bulgaria, Hungary, Latvia, Croatia, Poland, Lithuania, Slovakia, Estonia, Czechia, Romania), the visualizations reveal structural hurdles and spark discussion about Greece’s economic future.

-Data Sources
+### Data Sources

-All data is sourced from Eurostat.
-Specific datasets used include:
+All data is sourced from Eurostat, the statistical office of the European Union (https://ec.europa.eu/eurostat).
+The datasets used include:

-tepsr_wc310: Real gross disposable income per capita
+- tepsr_wc310: Real gross disposable income per capita

-sdg_10_10: Real GDP per capita (PPS)
+- sdg_10_10: Real GDP per capita (Purchasing Power Standards)

-tipsna40: Real GDP per capita (constant prices)
+- tipsna40: Real GDP per capita (constant 2015 prices)

-tipsgo10: Government debt as a percentage of GDP
+- tipsgo10: Government debt as a percentage of GDP

-tipsbp20: Current account balance as a percentage of GDP
+- tipsbp20: Current account balance as a percentage of GDP

-nama_10_a64_p5: Sectoral investment (NACE Rev.2)
+- nama_10_a64_p5: Sectoral investment (NACE Rev.2)

-tipsun20: Unemployment rates (youth and total)
+- tipsun20: Unemployment rates (youth and total)

-lfsa_eoqgan: Overqualification rates
+- lfsa_eoqgan: Overqualification rates

-tipslc10: People at risk of poverty or social exclusion
+- tipslc10: People at risk of poverty or social exclusion

-nama_10_lp_ulc: Compensation of employees per hour worked
+- nama_10_lp_ulc: Compensation of employees per hour worked

-Requirements
+### Requirements

-To run the script, you need the following R packages:
+To run the script, you’ll need R and the following packages:

 library(tidyverse)
 library(ggplot2)